agents-to-go/opencode-orch-mode/README.md

 ## Overview

 This workflow provides a structured approach to issue resolution through collaborative planning and execution.
+It's specifically designed to **make smaller and less capable models follow plans precisely** without going wild or making random changes.
+The system ensures nothing gets left behind and everything is implemented exactly as planned through continuous review and quality assurance loops.

-It involves manual issue creation, interactive planning with the main agent, and automated execution using sub-agents.
-First run the install.sh to put the slash command in proper global opencode config location .
+First run the install.sh to put the slash command in proper global opencode config location.

 > **Note:** For the sub-agents, you should check out [this repo](https://github.com/aptdnfapt/opencode-parallel-agents) and get the md files for your sub-agents in the proper location.